BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

+- Use only one search engine (no submenu) if only one search engine is in settings
+- If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Examine performance analysis of code to find potential optimizations
 - Poll site favicons and display them on the search engine submenu
-- Add setting toggle to use only one search engine, no submenu
+- Rework extension settings to better allow removing/editing entries
 - Add setting to disable information messages when searching
 - Allow a preferred default search engine to be set in settings
 - Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies
+- Shorten marketplace description lead paragraph
 - Phase out old webSearch.searchEngine setting
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages